complete-markdown-cheatsheet

 ***Showcases***

-This is the first line.
-And this is the second line.
+This is the first line.\

 ***Alternative Syntaxes***